SynapseProject/synapse.docs/docs/run/setup/options.md

 **Note:** It is typically fine to use a _relative path_ to a custom synapseConfig when _running_ the server from the cli.

-## Relocating the Assemblies, Authorization, Dal, and Handlers Folders
+## Relocating the Assemblies, Auth (Authentication/Authorization), Dal, and Handlers Folders

-To relocate the Assemblies, Authorization, Dal, or Handlers folders, open **each** of the exe .NET config files below and edit the `probing privatePath` setting, updating paths as desired.
+To relocate the Assemblies, Auth, Dal, or Handlers folders, open **each** of the exe .NET config files below and edit the `probing privatePath` setting, updating paths as desired.
 The probing path setting only supports local, relative paths.
 For absolute paths, use the `dependentAssembly` settings options.
 See [MSDN](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/specify-assembly-location) for details.

 - **Important**: you must edit each file below and match the *probing privatePath* setting.